Skip to content

 #Bottom Line

-ESPN and Amazon Prime Video serve different sports audiences, and Fire TV devices handle both services well.
-If you want ESPN content, you’ll need to install the ESPN app and subscribe to either ESPN Select at $12.99/month for streaming-exclusive sports or ESPN Unlimited at $29.99/month for full linear channel access.
-Prime Video has its own sports rights for Thursday Night Football and NBA games, but it doesn’t carry ESPN programming.
-The Disney bundle starting at $19.99/month is the most cost-effective way to get ESPN Select if you also use Disney+ and Hulu.
-For the best Fire TV experience, keep your device firmware and the ESPN app updated, and make sure your internet connection delivers at least 25 Mbps for buffer-free 4K streams.
+Prime Video covers Thursday Night Football and NBA games, but not ESPN programming.
+The Disney bundle at $19.99/month is the most cost-effective option if you also use Disney+ and Hulu.
+Keep your Fire TV firmware and ESPN app updated, and confirm your connection delivers at least 25 Mbps for buffer-free 4K streams.

 #FAQ